SNIP measures contextual citation impact by weighting citations based on the total number of citations in a subject field.

 Theoretical analysis, formal modeling, empirical studies, policy discussion and a critical survey of relevant literature.
 Practical cases may address transitions in specific sectors, cities or regions.
 Articles on historical transitions not specifically related to environment and sustainability are welcome if they include a section with unique lessons for sustainability transitions.
 A non-exhaustive list of keywords and themes is as follows: behavior in line with bounded rationality, development theories, diffusion of innovations, environmental regulation, formal modeling, geography of innovations, historical transitions, increasing returns to scale and path dependence, innovation policy, institutional barriers, international cooperation and coordination, learning-by-doing, learning curves, lock-in, new governance, niche markets, optimal technological diversity, regime analysis, social and political power, strategic niche management, rebound effect, recombinant innovation, sector structure, social learning, transition experiments, technological regimes, transition pathways/mechanisms, vested interests, visions of the future.

 Research articles devoted to theoretical, modeling, experimental, historical and empirical-quantitative analysis of important questions in the field.
 The journal also accepts qualitative case study research (historical, institutional, geographical, organizational, etc.).
 Furthermore, it is open to studies opposing different views and explaining fundamental differences in long-standing debates (such as on growth, the role of price instruments and the role of voluntary action).
 Evaluated by two or three outside reviewers.
-Maximum 8000 words.

 Articles that review, critically examine and interpret important general subject areas within the wider scope of the journal.
 Evaluated by two or three outside reviewers.
-Maximum 10,000 words.

 As the theme of environmental innovation and sustainability transitions is high on the agenda of many countries, the EU, and international organizations like the IEA, OECD, the UN and the World Bank, it makes sense to devote some space in the journal for policy briefings, in which new insights and ideas are translated to a broader audience.
 This will enlarge the potential readership of the journal.
 At the same time, current trends in environmental, innovation and transition policies worldwide can be commented upon.
-Evaluated by the and one outside reviewer.
-Maximum 2000 words.
+Evaluated by the editors and one outside reviewer.